 The Transcontinental Highway was first proposed by the United States in 1923 at the Fifth International Conference of American States.
 However, it was not until 1937 that a convention was signed by 14 countries including the United States, Canada, Mexico, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Colombia, Ecuador, Peru, Chile and Argentina.
-The first section in Mexico was not completed until the 1950s.
+The first section in Mexico was completed in the 1950s.

 Source